Jan van Riebeeck: Commander of the Cape Colony

 Van Riebeeck was Commander of the Cape from 1652 to 1662; he was charged with building a fort, with improving the natural anchorage at Table Bay, planting cereals, fruit, and vegetables, and obtaining livestock from the indigenous Khoi people.
 In the Kirstenbosch National Botanical Garden in Cape Town, a few wild almond trees still survive.
 The initial fort, named Fort de Goede Hoop ('Fort of Good Hope') was made of mud, clay, and timber, and had four corners or bastions.
 This fort was replaced by the Castle of Good Hope, built between 1666 and 1679 after van Riebeeck had left the Cape.

-Van Riebeeck was joined at the Cape by a fellow Culemborger Roelof de Man (1634-1663), who arrived in January 1654 on board the ship Naerden.
+Van Riebeeck was joined at the Cape by a fellow Culemborger Roelof de Man (1634–1663), who arrived in January 1654 on board the ship Naerden.
 Roelof came as the colony bookkeeper and was later promoted to second-in-charge.

 Van Riebeeck reported the first comet discovered from South Africa, C/1652 Y1, which was spotted on 17 December 1652.

 In his time at the Cape, van Riebeeck oversaw a sustained, systematic effort to establish an impressive range of useful plants in the novel conditions on the Cape Peninsula – in the process changing the natural environment forever.
 Some of these, including grapes, cereals, ground nuts, potatoes, apples, and citrus, had an important and lasting influence on the societies and economies of the region.
-For instance, in 1659, he established a vineyard in the Colony to produce red wine in order to combat scurvy.
+In 1659, he established a vineyard in the Colony to produce red wine in order to combat scurvy.
+Van Riebeeck owned the farm, Boschheuwel, which he advised the Company to buy on his departure in 1662 to grow fruit and vegetables while Rondebosch could be used as a nursery for young plants.
 The daily diary entries kept throughout his time at the Cape (VOC policy) provided the basis for future exploration of the natural environment and its natural resources.
-Careful reading of his diaries indicate that some of his knowledge was learned from the indigenous peoples inhabiting the region.
+Careful reading of his diaries indicates that some of his knowledge was learned from the indigenous peoples inhabiting the region.

-He died in Batavia (now renamed to Jakarta) on Java in 1677.
+He died in Batavia (now renamed to Jakarta) on Java on 18 January 1677.